Ahhh.. New York City. The Big Apple. The City that Never Sleeps.

 I traveled with my boyfriend’s family, who were seriously the best possible people to go to New York with.
 Being from the east coast, they were the ultimate tour guides!

-Spend your night strolling around Times Square, which feels like your walking through a movie set!
+Check into your hotel and spend your night strolling around Times Square, which feels like your walking through a movie set!

 Instead of going rooftop bar-hopping, we just like… slept.
 Hey, we were jet-lagged and in a serious food coma, okayyyy.
-Some rooftop bars that we never made it to but looked so inviting are: St. Cloud, Haven, Bar 54 & The Skylark.

 Stop 1: St. Patrick’s Cathedral

 This beautiful and timeless cathedral is in the heart of NYC and stands out like a sore thumb!
 The old architecture is such contrast from the modern sky scrapers.
+This is often your first stop of the day since it is so close to Times Square – less than 15 minutes.

 Plus, it’s free to walk inside and who doesn’t love free stuff? 🙂